Arab Orthodox Movement: Movement

-The 1914 World War I wrecked havoc on the patriarchate's finances.
+The 1914 World War I wreaked havoc on the patriarchate's finances.
 By the end of 1918, it was estimated that the patriarchate was 600,000 pounds in debt.
 The Ottomans were driven out of Palestine by British forces commanded by General Edmund Allenby, who drew a temporary reconciliation between the Arab laity and the patriarchate.
 Tensions arose again when the brotherhood attempted to solve the church's financial problems by taking a loan from Greece, subjecting the church to Greek government influence, and affirming the Hellenic identity of the church.
 These demands were opposed by Damianos and the British authorities.
 The Haycraft Commission established by the British in 1921, included recommendations to put control of the church's finances under a British-appointed committee, and greater British involvement in the patriarch's appointment; two policies that were consistent with "maintenance of religious institutions in colonial contexts".
 The commission also stressed that the laity's problem was bound to reappear and expressed sympathy for Arab demands of greater participation in the church.

 In the early 1920s, tensions between the Arab laity and the Greek church worsened significantly after it had issued statements supporting Zionism, and after the British-Greek commission handling the church's finances sold large tracts of land in Jerusalem and its surroundings in 1923, to the Palestine Land Development Company owned by Zionists, aiming to increase Jewish colonization.
 The Arab Orthodox laity began afterwards of portraying their Greek church a foreign oppressor, akin to the imperial British authorities, and the Zionist immigrants.
 The Arab Orthodox movement then started using nationalist and anti-imperialist language in its struggle against the patriarchate.